-WEDNESDAY, JUNE 6, 2018

-9:00 A.M.
-AT THE MUNICIPAL BUILDING,

-CITY COUNCIL CHAMBERS, 2ND FLOOR

-4601 PADRE BOULEVARD, SOUTH PADRE ISLAND, TEXAS
+3:00 P.M.
+AT THE MUNICIPAL BUILDING, CITY COUNCIL CHAMBERS, 2ND FLOOR 4601 PADRE BOULEVARD, SOUTH PADRE ISLAND, TEXAS

-- 1. Call to Order.

-- 2. Pledge of Allegiance.

-- 3. Public Comments and Announcements: This is an opportunity for citizens to speak to Committee relating to agenda or non-agenda items.
+- 1. Call to Order. - 2.
+Pledge of allegiance. - 3.
+Public Comments and Announcements: This is an opportunity for citizens to speak to Committee relating to agenda or non-agenda items.
 Speakers are required to address Committee at the podium and give their name before addressing their concerns.
 [Note: State law will not permit the Parks & Keep SPI Beautiful Committee to discuss debate or consider items that are not on the agenda.
-Citizen Comments may be referred to City Staff or may be placed on the agenda of a future Parks & Keep SPI Beautiful Committee meeting]

-- 4. Discussion/review the City of SPI Parks and Recreation Master Plan.
-(Clifford Cross)
+Citizen Comments may be referred to City Staff or may be placed on the agenda of a future Parks & Keep SPI Beautiful Committee meeting] - Review and discussion of Parliamentary procedures. - 5.
+Review and discussion of Chapter 25 of the City Code of Ordinance regarding Parks, Recreation and Beautification. - 6.
+Review and Discussion regarding current and desired projects, budget, and grants. - 7.
+Review and Discussion regarding the Parks Master Plan.

-- 5. Adjournment.

-DATED THIS THE 1ST DAY OF JUNE 2018
+DATED THIS THE 21st DAY OF FEBRUARY 2019